 AI Agents

-AI Agents vs Workflow Automation for Business Teams
+AI Agents vs Workflow Automation: What Teams Should Use

 A practical comparison of AI agents vs workflow automation, including where each fits, where static automations break, and why Wiro agents are different.

-AI Agents vs Workflow Automation for Business Teams
+AI Agents vs Workflow Automation: What Teams Should Use

-Use workflow automation when the process stays narrow and predictable.
+Stay with workflow automation when the process is narrow and predictable.

 • Field mapping between tools